Find a conservator

 2. Apprenticeship under experienced conservator(s) or conservation scientist(s)

-3. Other training, including self-training, which may be considered by the Board of Examiners to be equivalent to the above on a case-by-case basis.
+3. Other training, including self-training, may be considered equivalent to the above on a case-by-case basis.

-2. Experience: applicants must have a minimum of six full years in conservation including training and practice.
-In the application, applicants must demonstrate sufficient experience to be able to conduct all their work without supervision.
+2. Experience: applicants must have a minimum of six full years in conservation including training and practice, and must demonstrate sufficient experience to be able to conduct all their work without supervision.

 3. Professional involvement: a demonstrated involvement in the conservation field for at least four years is required.
-Examples of professional development include professional interaction or consultation with other conservators, membership in professional conservation organizations, and/or other activities.
+Examples of professional development include collaborations with other conservators, publications, membership in professional conservation organizations, and attendance at conferences.

-4. Status: The candidate needs to be a Canadian citizen, a landed immigrant, and should be working principally in Canada.
+4. Status: The candidate needs to be a Canadian citizen or permanent resident, and should be working principally in Canada.